 - Timely and satisfactory completion of pharmaceutical sciences graduate program requirements (A-H above).

-- Adherence to all policies, rules and regulation of the UCD Graduate School (see UCD Graduate School, Graduate Student Handbook).
+- Adherence to all policies, rules and regulation of the CU Anschutz Graduate School (see CU Anschutz Graduate School, Graduate Student Handbook).

 Students who do not remain in good graduate standing (3.0 GPA or above) or maintain satisfactory academic progress are placed on academic probation.
 Probation and suspension policies are described in the University of Colorado Denver Graduate School Graduate Student Handbook.